FabianHoltkoetter/ORFAP/Documents/documentation/Technical Documentation.md

 13. Step 6 to 12 are done for the on-time-database, now creating (logical) flights instead of routes.
 14. If there is more than one month to be crawled, steps 6 to 13 are repeated for every given month.

-Definitions
+## Definitions
-Route = Information only available on a monthly base.
+Route = Information available on a monthly base.
 They contain the number of passengers going from one market to the other in the given month.
+The information for number of passengers is always given as a route with the date of the first day of the corresponding month.
 Flight = Information available on a daily base.
-This contains, for each flight, information about delays and cancellations, as well as the exact date.
+This contains, for each flight, information about delays and cancellations, as well as the exact date of the flight.
+Flights also make up the number of flights from one market to another.